erf/vis-plug/README.md

 You need [wget](https://www.gnu.org/software/wget/) for this to work.

-Copy `plug.lua` to your `.config/vis/plugins` folder.
+Clone `vis-plug` to your `.config/vis/plugins` folder.

 # Usage

-In your `visrc.lua`, set the urls to your third party plugins before requiring `plug.lua`.
+In your `visrc.lua`, set the urls to your third party plugins before requiring `vis-plug`.

 Example:
 ```